kzyarou/MarkIt/README.md

 - PWA auto‑updates via service worker; users may see an in‑app update prompt.
 - Optional OTA (CodePush) scaffolding exists; add deployment keys in `capacitor.config.ts` if you enable it.

+## 📱 Mobile App

+The app is available as a signed APK for Android devices.
+The APK is generated using Capacitor and includes all the latest features:

+- **Download**: `MarkIt-app-release.apk` (2.7MB)
+- **Features**: Full PWA functionality with native mobile optimizations
+- **Requirements**: Android 5.0+ (API level 21+)

 ## ⚠️ Known limitations (MVP)
-- Bidding/price‑guarantee flow is not fully implemented.
+- Price guarantee flow is not fully implemented.
 - No payment gateway yet; transaction types are present but non‑functional.
-- Some labels/configs may still use earlier cache naming.
+- Some legacy role references may exist in older cached data.

 ## 🤝 Contributing
 PRs welcome.
 Please open an issue describing the change before large contributions.